canonical/launchpad-manual/explanation/hacking.rst

-If you don't need to update, but require up-to-date data, you should use the default flavor. (eg. most views - the object you are viewing might just have been created).
+If you don't need to update, but require up-to-date data, you should use the default flavor. (e.g. most views - the object you are viewing might just have been created).
 This will retrieve the master unless the load balancer is sure all changes made by the current client have propagated to the replica databases.